cinar/checker/v2/README.md

 ```

 In this example, the `is-fruit` checker is used to validate that the `Name` field of the `Item` struct is either "apple" or "banana".

+# Localized Error Messages

+When validation fails, Checker returns an error.
+By default, the [Error()](DOC.md#CheckError.Error) function provides a human-readable error message in `en-US` locale.

+To get error messages in other languages, use the [ErrorWithLocale()](DOC.md#CheckError.ErrorWithLocale) function.
+By default, only `en-US` is registered.
+You can register additional languages by calling [RegisterLocale](DOC.md##RegisterLocale).

+You can also customize existing error messages or add new ones to `locales.EnUSMessages` and other locale maps.

+Error messages are generated using Golang template functions, allowing them to include variables.

 # Contributing to the Project